Dayalbagh: Community life

 No individual owns property in Dayalbagh, as the land, houses and institutions belong to the community.
 People live and work as a community.
 For example, the residents share various responsibilities like cleaning up the colony and arranging night security.
 The colony has its own water supply, electricity distribution, and civic services.
 The colony's dairy provides most of the milk that is needed, and a community kitchen that supplies food at a very nominal cost (no-profit, no-loss basis) to pilgrims.
 The residents can also obtain meals from there and free themselves from household chores.

 A typical house in the residential streets of Dayalbagh.

 Soami bagh

 Soami bagh is an area adjacent to Dayalbagh.
 The land was purchased by Soami Ji Maharaj.
 Soami Ji's Samadhi [place of achieving Nirvana] has been under construction since building began in 1905 by Guru Maharaj Saheb, and continues till today.

-The construction involves magnificent piece of art work.
+The construction involves piece of art work.
 A variety of fruits, vegetables and flowers are carved out on walls and pillars on Marble stone.